The Mesa County Detention Facility provides many programs and services for inmates.

 - Medical Assistants

-Mental health staff is on duty seven days a week.
+Mental health staff are on duty seven days a week.

 Preventive and chronic care services are provided by experienced medical staff for: